Book A Consultation

 Book a consultation with Paul Wilson Aesthetics

 Patients choose Paul Wilson Aesthetics not only for the team’s surgical expertise, but also for their thoughtful, honest and patient-centred approach to aesthetic care.
-To get started, book a consultation where our team will discuss your concerns, outline your goals and determine if a deep plane facelift is the right option for you.
+To get started, book a consultation where our team will discuss your concerns, outline your goals and determine if a tummy tuck is the right option for you.

 Schedule your consultation